zainkazmi786/ResumeRubric-AI/README.md

-Here's a complete `README.md` for your project, covering all setup instructions, usage, and limitations.
-I've also suggested a professional and descriptive project name at the top.

----

 # **ResumeRubric AI** 🧠📄
 An intelligent resume evaluator that checks candidate resumes against multiple job-specific rubrics using LLMs via the Groq API.